 But these are just some of the reasons a motorist could lose driving privileges—many other situations can also lead to license suspension or revocation.

 The suspension or revocation period varies depending on the situation.
-But, in any event, after the expiration of your suspension or revocation, you normally must pay a reinstatement fee and might have to meet other conditions before you can legally drive again.
-The reinstatement fee is generally $25 or $100 (DUI suspensions).
+But, in any event, after the expiration of your suspension or revocation, you normally must pay a reinstatement fee.
+You might have to meet other conditions for reinstatement.
+For instance, revocations and suspensions for refusal and DUI carry additional conditions for reinstatement.
+The reinstatement fee is generally $25 ($100 for DUI suspensions).
+(N.M.
+Stat. § 66-5-33.1 (2026).)

 A conviction for driving while suspended or revoked comes with potentially serious consequences.
 If you've been arrested for one of these offenses, get in contact with an experienced attorney in your area who can help.